DangHa/commodity_shipping/README.md

     -, Direction (The system will have a recommender system to helps drivers choose the direction which does not pass the toll plazas in Vietnam, it means reducing the cost of travel) <br/>
     -, Weight capacity <br/>
     -, Space capacity <br/>
-    -, Starting day (after this day, system won't recommend this shipment to users have packages anymore) <br/>
+    -, Starting day (after this day, the system won't recommend this shipment to users have packages anymore) <br/>

 - **System Overview**